 In order for this option to be viable, it would be necessary to ensure that ownership of 100% of the shares of the for-profit company would not jeopardize the NPO status of the non-share capital corporation.
-CRA's Technical Interpretation 2002-0153887 dated August 19, 2002 explained that not only can an NPO carry on income-generating activity (provided that there is a causal relationship between the profit making activity and the exempt purpose of the organization), but an NPO may also derive income from a taxable subsidiary.123 In a CRA document in 2001,124 CRA indicated that if an organization holds all the shares of the capital stock of a taxable corporation, its NPO status is not necessarily endangered.
+CRA's Technical Interpretation 2002-0153887 dated August 19, 2002 explained that not only can an NPO carry on income-generating activity (provided that there is a causal relationship between the profit making activity and the exempt purpose of the organization), but an NPO may also derive income from a taxable subsidiary.
+In a CRA document in 2001, CRA indicated that if an organization holds all the shares of the capital stock of a taxable corporation, its NPO status is not necessarily endangered.
 However, CRA indicated that it would issue an advance ruling that an NPO holding shares of a subsidiary will not be subject to paragraph 149(1)(1) of the ITA, based on an assumption that the profits stemming from the said shares will be used exclusively for the NPO's non-profit activities.
 Accordingly, it does not appear that the ownership by an NPO of shares of a taxable wholly-owned subsidiary would necessarily affect the NPO status of the parent NPO, provided that the NPO continues to satisfy all requirements under paragraph 149(1)(1) of the ITA.

-Therefore, for the purpose of maintaining the NPO status, it would not be problematic for a non-share capital corporation to hold shares of a wholly-owned for-profit corporation, provided
+Therefore, for the purpose of maintaining the NPO status, it would not be problematic for a non-share capital corporation to hold shares of a wholly-owned for-profit corporation, provided that the non-share capital corporation continues to satisfy the requirements of being an NPO.
+Since the non-share capital corporation would not have any activities other than holding the shares of the for-profit company, this may be a negative factor that may jeopardize its NPO status.

-123 Specifically, CRA states as follows:
+124 Specifically, CRA states as follows:

 Our understanding of the jurisprudence is that corporations may derive income from a taxable subsidiary, if the deriving of that income is ancillary to its non-profit objectives and the income [is] expended wholly in accordance with those objectives.
 However, where a corporation's sole objective is to fund specified activities and not carry on such activities directly we believe the better view is that it is a for-profit entity.
 It is also our view that an organization may directly engage only in funding activities; however it can carry out other activities that are in furtherance of its other objectives indirectly through a wholly-owned subsidiary.

 Where an organization that otherwise qualifies as a non-profit organization proposes to engage in an unrelated profit making enterprise, it is our view that, if the organization were to carry out this unrelated activity in a taxable, wholly-owned corporation and this corporation were to pay dividends out of its after-tax profits to the organization to enable the organization to carry out its non-profit activities, the organization may qualify as a non-profit organization as set out in paragraph 149(1)(1) of the Act.

-124 CRA, document number 2001-0093245, October 5, 2001.
+125 CRA, document number 2001-0093245, October 5, 2001.